Hadacol: Promotion

 LeBlanc flooded the airwaves with testimonials to the powers of the seemingly miraculous (yet foul tasting) brown liquid and turned the jingle called "Hadacol Boogie" into a popular recording.
-Promotional items included various fliers, signs and clocks, a "Captain Hadacol" comic book, T-shirts, lipstick, an almanac, plastic thimbles printed with the Hadacol logo, water pistols and cowboy-style holsters, glasses used for taking the diluted mixture, and a stamped metal token redeemable for 25¢ towards the purchase of any bottle of Hadacol (LeBlanc brazenly placed his own portrait on the front of the token, and the trademarked logo on the back).
-These items, along with the Hadacol bottles and the boxes they were packaged in, are now much sought-after items and fetch high prices among collectors of Southern memorabilia and medical quackery.
+Promotional items included various fliers, signs and clocks, a "Captain Hadacol" comic book, T-shirts, lipstick, an almanac, plastic thimbles printed with the Hadacol logo, water pistols and cowboy-style holsters, glasses used for taking the diluted mixture, and a stamped metal token redeemable for 25¢ towards the purchase of any bottle of Hadacol (LeBlanc placed his own portrait on the front of the token, and the trademarked logo on the back).
+These items, along with the Hadacol bottles and the boxes they were packaged in, are now sought-after items and fetch high prices among collectors of Southern memorabilia and medical quackery.

 In 1950, LeBlanc offered a handsome financial incentive to anyone who could provide him with a parrot that was trained to say "Polly wants Hadacol!"
 The parrot was to be exhibited at promotions.
 The offer included the following:

 The owner of such a bird, if selected, will be given a reasonable compensation on a contract basis.
 The owner and the parrot will travel in a limousine with the parrot's name engraved in gold on the door and will stay only at the best hotels.
 The parrot will be furnished a gold cage and its life insured.
 The parrot will visit large drugstores, perform at conventions, etc., and may be presented on radio and television.
 The Le Blanc Corporation has a triple A high credit rating.